PerfectlySoft/PerfectDocs/guide/crypto.md

 }
 ```

-It's very important to adhere to the proper memory ownership guidlines when using these functions.
+It's very important to adhere to the proper memory ownership guidelines when using these functions.
 Any `UnsafeMutableRawBufferPointer` returned by one of these functions must at some point be deallocated by the caller.
 All such return buffers will properly have their `.count` properties set to indicate their size.
 No `UnsafeRawBufferPointer` passed into a function will be deallocated or otherwise modified.

 ## Algorithms